 The term “non-nano particles” is a bit misleading but basically means the normal-sized zinc oxide particles that haven’t been through the micronizing process.
 If you’d like to read more about the nano/non-nano debate then check out this article by the Environmental Working Group.

 1. Green People Children’s Sun Lotion Scent Free SPF 30 (150ml)

 I love this sunscreen for kids by Green People.
-It’s made with almost all natural, organic, fair trade ingredients and you won’t find any of the usually nasties in it.
+It’s made with almost all-natural, organic, fair-trade ingredients and you won’t find any of the usual nasties in it.
 It offers really good protect, is really easy to spread and is quick to absorb which is great when you’re trying to apply it to wriggle, can’t keep still for a minute child.

 Another really cool thing about this product is that even the packaging is Eco-friendly.
 It’s made from sugar cane and is 100% recyclable and carbon neutral.